Kuwait

 How To Make The Most Of Your Long Layover In Kuwait

 Welcome to the ultimate guide on how to maximize your short stint in Kuwait during a long layover.
 We were in Kuwait just one day to soak in the sights, flavors, and experiences of this Middle Eastern gem.
 While it may seem like a fleeting moment, fear not—we’re here to ensure every minute counts.
-Drawing from our own whirlwind “fast-track” trip, we’ll share insights, tips, and must-see attractions to make the most of your time in Kuwait.
+Drawing from our own whirlwind “fast-track” trip, we’ll share insights, tips, and must-see attractions to make the most of your time in the city.
 So buckle up and get ready for an adventure-packed journey through this dynamic city, where every moment is an opportunity for discovery and delight.

 Introduction

-Kuwait has been inhabited since the Bronze Age, with settlers arriving to take advantage of its natural harbor and fresh water.
+The area has been inhabited since the Bronze Age, with settlers arriving to take advantage of its natural harbor and fresh water.
 Kuwait was under the control of various empires over the centuries, including the Persians, Greeks, and Ottomans.
 It gained independence from Britain in 1961.

-Kuwait has a desert climate, with long, extremely hot summers and short, cool winters.
+It has a desert climate, with long, extremely hot summers and short, cool winters.
 The average summer temperature is over 110°F. Kuwait gets little rainfall, less than 4 inches per year on average.
 Sandstorms known as shamals are common.

 The Kuwaiti culture reflects influences from other parts of the Arabian Peninsula as well as Persia.
 Islam is the official religion, with most Kuwaitis being Sunni Muslims.
 Arabic is the official language.
 Kuwaitis have a strong Bedouin heritage and tribal identity remains important.